inkarkat/vim-GrepHere/README.md

                             omitted) in (line in [range] of) the current file (or the current entry of the quickfix list).

-    <A-N>                   Grep the last search pattern in the current file
-                            and show matching lines in the quickfix window (but don't go there).
+    ALT-N                   Grep the last search pattern in the current file and show matching lines in the quickfix window (but don't go there).
                             This is similar to [N defined by FindOccurrence.vim, but uses the quickfix list
                             instead of just printing all matching lines.

-    <A-M>                   Grep the current whole word under the cursor in the
-                            current file and show matching lines in the quickfix window (but don't go there).
+    ALT-M                   Grep the current whole word under the cursor in the current file and show matching lines in the quickfix window (but don't go there).
                             Only whole keywords are searched for, like with the